Bentley Collingwood Hilliam: Career

+Personal life

-In 1935 he appeared in court after his first wife attempted to have him declared bankrupt for failure to pay alimony.
+In 1935 Hilliam appeared in court after his first wife attempted to have him declared bankrupt for failure to pay alimony.
 His address was given as residing at Cadnam, Hampshire, England, and formerly West Hill, Highgate, London.
 On 23 May 1935, a conditional order of discharge was made.
 The case continued, with an adjournment in October of that year, when his address was given as Robin Grove, West Hill.